 Planning permission - Check with your architect to see if you’ll need planning permission.
 If you do, you’ll need both the full and final planning approval for the ‘grant of permission’ before starting the work and getting a formal loan offer from us.
 We will need to see the letter you received that lists any conditions to the planning.

 The paperwork - If we give you the loan in stages, we will ask you for certain documents for the build so we can release the next payment.
 Your architect, engineer or building surveyor will help you complete these documents.
-They are familiar with this process and your EBS Mortgage Master will always be on hand to help with your top-up mortgage application.
+They are familiar with this process and your EBS Mortgage Advisor will always be on hand to help with your top-up mortgage application.